Institute for Peace and Justice

 The WPMs also spent two days in Lantapan, home of Saway and her Talaandig tribe, where they learned of the peace and leadership traditions of the tribe, and shared their own negotiation and mediation skills with women community leaders.
 Read Freeman's blog post for more details.

-To read about the IPJ's other work in the Philippines with Arnado and the MPC, click here.
+Read about the institute's other work in the Philippines with Arnado and the MPC.

 Funded by UN Women

-From December 9 to 16, WPM Thavory Huot and her organization, Khmer Ahimsa, hosted the third Asia Regional Network.
-The delegation included IPJ staff members Dee Aker and Zahra Ismail, Shobha Shrestha of the IPJ's partner organization in Nepal, and WPMs Mary Ann Arnado and Bae Liza Llesis Saway of the Philippines, Zarina Salamat of Pakistan and Manjula Pradeep of India.
+From December 9 to 16, 2011, Woman PeaceMaker Thavory Huot and her organization, Khmer Ahimsa, hosted the third Asia Regional Network.
+The delegation included institute staff members Dee Aker and Zahra Ismail, Shobha Shrestha of the institute's partner organization in Nepal, and Women PeaceMaker's Mary Ann Arnado and Bae Liza Llesis Saway of the Philippines, Zarina Salamat of Pakistan and Manjula Pradeep of India.

 At the beginning of the summit, as Aker wrote in a blog post, some of the women attended "Women's Hearings: True Voices of Women during the Khmer Rouge Regime on Sexual Violence," shadow hearings of the Khmer Rouge Tribunals, facilitated by former peace writer Theresa de Langis.